hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 \l;
 ```

-Let's save data into a file since the table we need is quite long.
+Let's save script into a file since the table we need is quite long.
 Create a file first, then save as a text file.

-As fowllowing, create one "data.ddl".
+Create a file first as fowllowing.

 ```
-mkdir /temp/data.ddl
+mkdir /temp/ddl
 ```

-Save the script into the file.
+Save the script into the file as "data.ddl".

 ```
 BEGIN;
 CREATE TABLE ontime (